-Adams would probably have claimed 15 million copies sold worldwide (to say nothing of hours of radio show, one videogame and a 'Towel Day' in his honour) isn't much in the galactic scheme of things, but quite unlike Zaphod Beeblebrox, Adams was always too modest.
+Adams would probably have claimed 15 million copies sold worldwide (to say nothing of films, radio shows, a videogame and a 'Towel Day' in his honour) isn't much in the galactic scheme of things, but – quite unlike Zaphod Beeblebrox, Adams – he was always too modest.

 Whether you're a lifelong Hitchhiker’s devotee or you're yet to have experienced the entire oeuvre, here are a few lesser-known details that shine a little extra light on the man, his 'trilogy', and the legacy it left.

 1. It wasn’t just dolphins and mice he respected

 Adams' parents divorced in 1957; he, his sister Susan, and their mother then moved to an RSPCA animal shelter in Essex, run by his maternal grandparents.
 Perhaps it was a formative period, given the strong themes of animal intelligence (often kept secret, and being far greater than that of humans) that run throughout the series.

 Also, in 1994, Adams was involved in a trip to Mount Kilimanjaro, for which he dressed as a rhino in support of the British charity organisation Save the Rhino International, helping raise approx. £100,000.
 He was also an active supporter of the Dian Fossey Gorilla Fund.

 Having studied at Cambridge, Adams struggled after graduating to make a dent in the universe.
 He had initial success working briefly with Monty Python, before falling into a rut and moving back in with his mother.
 In this pre-pre-eminent period, he worked variously as a hospital porter, barn builder, and chicken shed cleaner, and was even employed as a bodyguard by a Qatari family.